Banner1600MAKonEND.jpg

 The programme concluded with a sweet kajri, a Banaras semi-classical speciality associated with the rainy season.

-Now we have a lesson in thumri-style Jogiya on 7 November, 1996:
+Now we return to Baccha Lal Mishra as a teacher.
+Here is in thumri-style Jogiya on 7 November, 1996:

 Tuning and talking on November 11, 1996: